| trtranslation filter | Command |

 tr -ds a b

-translates the input string abbbaaacbb
+translates the input string abbbaaacbb into the output

-string bcb
+string bcb.

-The actions of the -s
+The actions of the -s option take place after all

 other deletions and translations.